ouija/LGWebOSRemote/README.md

 ## ouija fork changes:

 This version saves the configuration file under the same folder path as the script itself; Not under the user home directory.
+ADDED: *notificationWithIcon* command, allows png image url to be defined with notification.

 ## Supported models